Skip to main content

 Injectable testosterone represents a different philosophy.
 Here, the hormone, typically bound to a molecule called an ester, is injected deep into a muscle.
 This creates a small reservoir, or depot, from which the testosterone slowly leaches out into the bloodstream over a period of days or weeks.

 The ester acts like a time-release mechanism, its chemical structure determining the speed of release.
 This method creates a predictable rise and fall of hormone levels, a wave whose frequency is determined by the injection schedule.
-The is thus tied to this cycle of peak and trough concentrations.
+The patient experience is thus tied to this cycle of peak and trough concentrations.

 Subcutaneous Implantation